 What is the relationship between ASF and other fund raising organizations in the district?

-The Foundation tries not to duplicate programs supported by PTA/PTO groups and program-specific groups like the Grizzly Booster Club and AHAA!, groups that also providing enhanced social, educational and activity offerings in the district schools.
+The Foundation tries not to duplicate programs supported by PTA/PTO groups and program-specific groups like the Grizzly Booster Club and AHAA!, groups that are also providing enhanced social, educational and activity offerings in the district schools.

 The most telling characteristic of a community is how it treats its children.
 Ashland school district patrons began in 1857 to work together and pay together to assist all of their children in becoming educated citizens.
-Those same values are present in out community today and are a major reason that out community attracts families seeking a great place to raise their children.
+Those same values are present in our community today and are a major reason that Ashland attracts families seeking a great place to raise their children.
 Ashland residents have demonstrated for over 145 years that our kids are priceless and they are the cornerstones of our community’s future.